-The firethorns are all tough, very hardy shrubs which tolerate a wide range of demanding conditions, including shaded and exposed positions, and make dense thorny evergreen growth ideal for intruder-proof hedging or for training on walls to display their profuse and brightly coloured berries.
+The firethorns are all tough, very hardy shrubs which tolerate a wide range of demanding conditions, including shaded and exposed positions.
+They produce dense thorny evergreen growth that's ideal for intruder-proof hedging or for training on walls to display their profuse and brightly coloured berries.
 They also make attractive free-standing shrubs, although growth is then often more compact and arching.
-'Orange Glow' is a reliable, vigorous form, with dense growth and strong branches covered in autumn with masses of long-lasting berries.
-The Royal Horticultural Society has given it its prestigious Award of Garden Merit (AGM).
+Pyracantha ‘Soleil d’Or’ has leaves that are a lighter green and produces bountiful clusters of yellow berries.

 Plant type: Evergreen shrub

 Feature: Flowers, Fruit, Thorns, Attractive to wildlife

 Skill level: Beginner